gbif/hp-gb29testing/contact.md

 - rules for attending the GB29 events
 - the programme
 - the rules for requesting financial support to attend the meeting, or
 - if you need an invitation letter.
+- test MATT MATT MATT

 GBIF Secretariat
 Email: [GB29@gbif.org](mailto:GB29@gbif.org)